bobertlo/gmars/README.md

 1. A thread-safe library implementing the MARS mechanics.
 2. Strong compliance to standards, with R/W limits and '88 rules enforcment.
-3. Reporting hooks to support custom front-ends and analysis.
+3. Reporting hooks to support custom front-ends and analysis engines.
 4. A modern visual simulator.

 ## Running the Simulator